 SEA is getting outdated sooner or later, and is based on SICS, that is why the transition from SICS to NICOS is a good trigger

 to go also for a new sample environment framework Frappy.
-Frappy is a Python Framework developed by Enrico Faulhaber (MLZ) and Markus
+Frappy is a Python Framework developed at MLZ and PSI,

-Zolliker (PSI), for creating servers to access mobile equipment like
+for creating servers to access mobile equipment like sample environment,

 For a transition period SEA is still used for all devices not yet migrated to Frappy.
-Today (spring 2022) still most of the sample environment devices at SINQ are controlled by SEA.
+Today (spring 2025) still a lot of the sample environment devices at SINQ are controlled by SEA.

 By default a setup 'frappy' is loaded providing the following commands: